-Additional Funds Needed, or AFN, as the word suggests, means the additional amount of funds that a company needs to carry its business plans effectively.
-These plans could relate to capacity expansion, diversification, geographical spread, innovation and research, retail outlet expansion, etc. This is basically to create more assets to increase the sales volume, sales revenue and thereby growing the net profits.
+As the word suggests, additional Funds Needed, or AFN means the additional amount of funds that a company needs to carry out its business plans effectively.
+These plans could relate to capacity expansion, diversification, geographical spread, innovation and research, retail outlet expansion, etc. This is basically to create more assets to increase the sales volume and sales revenue and thereby growing the net profits.
 The funds in question are to be raised from external sources.
-Another name of AFN is external financing needed.
-As long as internal funds and reserves are available that remain an internal managerial action within the company, how to utilize and divert the available resources for the purpose.
+Another name for AFN is external financing needed.
+As long as internal funds and reserves are available, that remains an internal managerial action within the company, how to utilize and divert the available resources for the purpose.

 Basically, AFN is a method that helps a firm to determine the additional funds that it would need in the future.
 A company that plans to expand its present operations, either by offering more products, or entering new locations, will use this method to determine the funds it would need to finance these plans while carrying its core business smoothly.
 Or the funds needed to capture new opportunities without disturbing the current operations.

 Generally, when there is an increase in sales, a company would need assets to maintain (or further increase) the sales.
 Thus, it may need more machinery, property, inventories, and other assets.

 Some part of this additional requirement is borne by a sudden rise in liabilities, and some by an increase in retained earnings.
 The remaining requirement of funds is what constitutes additional funds needed.
 AFN assumes that a company’s financial ratios do not change.

 A simplified formula to assess the quantum of additional funds is:

 Increase in Assets less Spontaneous increase in Liabilities less Increase in Retained Earnings

 We can also represent the above formula in the form of an equation:

 |(A0 / S0) * ΔS||–||(L0 / S0) * ΔS||–||S1 * PM * b|